This is a guide to UK/EU flight delay compensation rules.

 In case of an overnight delay, the airline must provide you with free hotel accomodation and transportation to and from it.
 You also have a right to at least one free meal and drink from the airline.

 How to get a free meal and drink?
 What about free hotel if it’s going to be an overnight delay?
 Wait for the announcement from your airline or head over to their information booth at the airport and they will help you.
 They should help you.
 Contact your airline via phone if you can't reach them any other way.

 To sum it all up - if you are late, you may be entitled to compensation.
 If you have arrived to your final destination 3 or more hours after the original arrival time, you may be eligible to UK/EU flight delay compensation.
 You may get up to €600 per person.
 So don't forget to make a flight delay claim to get that money -- to get your late flight compensation.

 You may be offered to take another flight at some point.

 Read more: What to do if your flight is delayed?

 Submit your claim for flight delay compensation now.

-Has something like this happened to you recently or during the last years?
+Has something like this happened to you?